 There’s been a great deal of focus on superfoods lately as our society continues to focus on fine-tuning our collective health & well-being.
 Along with that, has come a slew of ‘latest and greatest’ superfoods superstars.

-Be it the healthiest veggies like kale or avocado, herbs like turmeric and ginger, antioxidant-packed fruits like tart cherry, or the latest adaptogenic mushroom like Ashwaghanda (found in our Gemini AND Taurus), it seems that every few months, a new ‘superfood’ steals the show.
+Be it the healthiest vegetables like kale or avocado, herbs like turmeric and ginger, antioxidant-packed fruits like tart cherry, or the latest adaptogenic mushroom like Ashwaghanda (found in our Gemini Meal Replacement Shake AND Taurus Green Vegetable Powder), it seems that every few months, a new ‘superfood’ steals the show.

 However, there is an under-rated superfood from the deep that we’d like to bring to your attention today, that will give you Aquaman (or women) -level strength…